 Inclusions:

-In the morning, after a leisurely breakfast, hop on a traditional Perahu motorized boat and head out for a snorkelling trip off the coast of Amed to explore the famously calm and clear waters filled with colorful tropical fish and abundant coral reef.
+In the morning, after a leisurely breakfast, hop on a traditional Perahu motorized boat and head out for a snorkeling trip off the coast of Amed to explore the famously calm and clear waters filled with colorful tropical fish and abundant coral reefs.

 The rest of the morning and lunch are at leisure in Amed.

-In the early afternoon, depart with the guide and driver for an unforgettable drive along one of the most spectacular roads in all of Bali.
+In the early afternoon, depart for an unforgettable drive along one of the most spectacular roads in all of Bali.
 Driving along the remote Seraya Peninsula is a truly spectacular experience.
 Following a narrow road, one side will be graced by the outline of Mt Seraya Volcano (1,238m) and the driest landscapes of all Bali while the other side boasts impressive cliffs overlooking a clear blue sea lined with traditional East-Bali fishing boats.

-This two-hour drive around the Seraya Peninsula, only accessible by small vehicles, passes by unspoilt Balinese villages before arriving at Ujung Water Palace, located on the south-eastern coast of Bali near Amlapura.
+This two-hour drive around the Seraya Peninsula, only accessible by small vehicles, passes by unspoiled Balinese villages before arriving at Ujung Water Palace, located on the south-eastern coast of Bali near Amlapura.

 Inclusions:

-Afterwards, transfer to a selected south Bali beach hotel (not included) or to Denpasar Airport for an evening return flight.
+Afterward, transfer to a selected south Bali beach hotel (not included) or to Denpasar Airport to catch your international flight.

 Inclusions: